ntvy95/ntvy95.github.io/docs/roleplaybot.markdown

 The next lines of the message should be used to describe your character.
 These lines will not be stored in the system's database.

-You can edit your character name in the system by simply editing the message and replace the old character name with the new character name at the position of `<your character name>`.
+You can edit your character name in the system by simply editing the message and replacing the old character name with the new character name at the position of `<your character name>`.

 You can remove the character from the database by simply deleting the message.